Science and Religion, M.A.

 - Complete the entire program in no more than seven years.

-- Meet with department academic advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+- Meet with department academic advisor and graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 |Science and Religion Core|